Getting to Tigre from Buenos Aires is easy.

 Monday through Friday it is also possible to take a commuter boat from Dock Four in Puerto Madero to Tigre, but there is only one boat per day, at 6:30 p.m.

-The boat is a good Friday evening option if planning to spend the weekend in Tigre.
+The boat is a good Friday evening option if you are planning to spend the weekend in Tigre.

 Tickets need to be reserved at least 20 minutes before launch time and riders need to carry an I.D.
 SturlaViajes is the company that runs the commuter boat.